wumelissa/scatterBrains/README.md

 [iso2mesh](https://docs.google.com/forms/d/13p30eVJUEtGoeI0EdgCvq8VRoyzcMha8auDrQ0zX-fs/viewform?edit_requested=true)

 **Author's note (July 25th 2023)**: I was having some CUDA driver issues with MMC v2020, version 1.9, although I was able to run simulations with the CPU (SSE).
 I installed the latest [Github version](https://github.com/fangq/mmc), v2023.01, version 1.9.6 Moon Cake, and ran GPU simulations on there.
-The v2023.01 GPU-simulated autocorrelations seem to match the v2020 CPU ones, so downloading MMC v2023.01 may be an option if you are running into the same issue.
+The v2023.01 GPU-simulated autocorrelations (for DCS) seem to match the v2020 CPU ones, so downloading MMC v2023.01 may be an option if you are running into the same issue.

 ## Subject models
 ===================================================